gisellegomezp/Project3/README.md

 ## Development Folders and Files
 Folder: **Project Main**
    - data: used to hold the files created during code execution
    - data_evaluate.ipynb : Main code file used to process data, execute models, and start the user interface
    - model.ipynb: used for RoBERTa and VADER model development

-Folder: Lonnie
+Folder: **Lonnie**
    - Gradio.ipynb: Used for gradio testing and development.
    - Roberta Test 1.ipynb: used for roberta model devlopment and testing.
    - Prompt Function.ipynb used for developing the prompt that is used to query chatGPT for a sales pitch.

+Folder: **Mike**
+   - mike-workbook.ipynb:  Used for data cleansing and exploration.

+Folder: **Giselle**
+   - ChatGPT prompt.ipynb:
+   - testing vader and roberta.ipynb:

 ## Acknowledgments
 - **Amazon Reviews 2023** for providing the dataset.